Imperial-iGEM/DJANGO-Assembly-Methods/README.md

 The only output is an array LinkerList; an array containing strings of each Part/Linker name inside the SBOL file

 ## Final Spec
+> Note Full docs are available by clicking docs at top right of http://app.soaplab.io/graphql

 The only other mutation present at the graphql endpoint is: